Manhattan Project: Bombings

 On the morning of 9 August 1945, the Bockscar, a second B-29 piloted by the 393d Bombardment Squadron's commander, Major Charles W. Sweeney, lifted off with a Fat Man on board.
 This time, Ashworth served as weaponeer and Kokura was the primary target.
 When they reached Kokura, they found cloud cover had obscured the city, prohibiting the visual attack required by orders.
 After three runs and with fuel running low, they headed for the secondary target, Nagasaki.
 Ashworth decided that a radar approach would be used if the target was obscured, but a last-minute break in the clouds over Nagasaki allowed a visual approach as ordered.
 The Fat Man was dropped over the city's industrial valley midway between the Mitsubishi Steel and Arms Works in the south and the Mitsubishi-Urakami Ordnance Works in the north.
 The resulting explosion had a blast yield equivalent to 21 kilotons of TNT, roughly the same as the Trinity blast, but was confined to the Urakami Valley, and a major portion of the city, including the city center, was protected by the intervening hills.
 About 44% of the city was destroyed, and estimates of casualties range from 40,000 to 80,000 people killed and at least 60,000 injured.
 Overall, an estimated 35,000–40,000 people were killed and 60,000 injured.

 Groves expected to have another atomic bomb ready for use on 19 August, with three more in September and a further three in October.
 Two more Fat Man assemblies were readied, and scheduled to leave Kirtland Field for Tinian on 11 and 14 August.
 At Los Alamos, technicians worked 24 hours straight to cast another plutonium core.
 Although cast, it still needed to be pressed and coated, which would take until 16 August.
-It could therefore have been ready for use on 19 August.